HivaAbolhadizade/WareHouseRobot_Project/README.md

 Dr. Jamshidi

 ## Executives:
-Hiva Abolhadi Zadeh
-Amirhossein Abolhasani
-Kimia Mashhadi Zadeh
-Sadra Kochakzadeh
+Hiva AbolhadiZadeh - Amirhossein Abolhasani -Kimia Mashhadi Zadeh - Sadra Kochakzadeh

 ## Introduction to the Robot and its Objective:
 In an era of technological advancement and commerce, warehouse management has become one of the most marginalized and evolving areas.
 One of the most captivating developments in this regard is the introduction of warehouse robots, which have emerged as representatives